GreycLab/gmic-community/news/gmic36_en.md

 We have already reached the fifth section of this post, which probably means it’s time to wrap it up 😉.
 To finish, here are some additional information and interesting links for further exploring the _G'MIC_ project:

-- First, let's mention the publication [“_G'MIC: An Open-Source Self-Extending Framework_”](https://joss.theoj.org/papers/10.21105/joss.06618) by D. Tschumperlé, S. Fourey, and G. Osgood, published in January 2025 in the journal JOSS ([The Journal of Open Source Software](https://joss.theoj.org/)).
+- First, let's mention the publication [_“G'MIC: An Open-Source Self-Extending Framework”_](https://joss.theoj.org/papers/10.21105/joss.06618) by D. Tschumperlé, S. Fourey, and G. Osgood, published in January 2025 in the journal JOSS ([The Journal of Open Source Software](https://joss.theoj.org/)).
 This article describes the general motivations of the project and provides an overview of its global architecture and some of its capabilities.
+This also allows the G'MIC project to have its “reference” article in a scientific journal (and therefore be cited more easily).

 ===
 [![JOSS Article](https://gmic.eu/gmic36/thumbs/gmic_joss.png)](https://joss.theoj.org/papers/10.21105/joss.06618)